WHAT DO PILLBUGS LOOK LIKE?

 Pillbugs look a little like miniature armadillos!
 They are isopods, rather than insects, which means they are crustaceans and are the land-dwelling cousins of crabs and lobsters.
 They do not have wings, are oval shaped, and are small at about ½ inch in length.
 They have a segmented body consisting of a head, thorax, and abdomen that appear to be created from armored plates.
 Pillbugs have seven pairs of legs.

 Isopods must shed their exoskeletons in order to grow.
 They'll shed their outer skin about twelve times during their lifetime.
 During this shedding process, pillbugs will hide because they are more vulnerable to enemies without their "armor".

 Pillbugs prefer dark, moist areas.
 They can be found under rocks, along the foundation of homes in the soil, in decaying vegetation or wood outdoors, or sometimes in basements.
 They don't wander around much during the day in order to avoid the light.
 Piles of mulch, leaves, and grass clippings is often the perfect environment for pillbugs to live.
 If pillbugs get in doors, they will stay in the basement or find their way into bathrooms and kitchens to be near water.

 WHAT DO PILLBUGS EAT?

-Pillbugs tend to eat decaying matter, cardboard, vegetables – and their own fecal waste.
+Pillbugs tend to feed on decaying matter, cardboard, and vegetables – and their own fecal waste.
 Pillbugs need the mineral copper to survive, and they get enough of it through the consistent recycling of the mineral when they eat their own fecal matter.

 ARE PILLBUGS AND SOWBUGS THE SAME?